leandropalermo/sample-microservices/README.md

    A sample microservice using spring-boot and spring-cloud.

-   In this project there are four "applications":
+   In this project there are four applications:

 - EurekaApplication.
 This application is the Server Discovery of this sample microservice, which all the other applications are going to connect with.
 The path to connect with the server is "http://localhost:8011"

 - CloudConfigApplication.
-This application is the  Server Configuration, it is connected with a Github project, that inside of this project has configuration's file from the other application servers.
+This application is the  Server Configuration, it is connected with a Github project, which contains configuration file from the other application servers.

-- App1Application - This application has a controller that returns a simple response which the values of the response are in his application.yml file.
+- App1Application - This application has a controller that returns a simple response, whose values are in its application.yml file.

-- App2Aplication - This application has a controller which by feign call the App1Application controller and return his response.
+- App2Aplication - This application has a controller which by feign call the App1Application controller and returns its response.

-This program was created in the hope that could explain how to create a microservice using Java, Spring Boot and Spring Cloud Netflix.
+This program was created hoping that it can explain how to create a microservice using Java, Spring Boot and Spring Cloud Netflix.
 There are a lot of other tools that could be used to create or to improve this program, but that is not the goal.
-The goal it to show how to create a basic microservice for who wants to learn how to develope a simple microservice.
+The goal is to show how to create a basic microservice for those who want to learn how to develope a simple microservice.

 ================================================================================================

-### Prerequisities
+### Prerequisites

 Required software components to run the program: